AayushiDaliparthi/Project_1_uoft/README.md

 Note: this was just for curiosity's sake but apparently the acronym APSPDCL means Andhra Pradesh Southern Power Distribution Company Limited which is located in India.

-# Q1.Does one's profession influence their level of satisfaction or dissatisfaction with working from home?
 There seems to be no steady relationship between the profession and whether the person is satisifed or dissatisfied working from home.
 Every profession varied in what they do and every answer was either split down the middle or had almost no similarity.
 Therefore, there is no influence that can be pointed out with this data.
 However, it's fascinating to observe how individual preferences and circumstances shape one's satisfaction with remote work, regardless of their profession.

 # Q2.How do people feel about their home environment?